adventures in paying attention

 As a mommy:

 Yeah, right.
 My house is a three ring circus.
 Most days I'm sure I'm either going to lose my kids or lose my marbles.
-I'm navigating preschool land with a total fly-by-the-seat-of-her-can-hardly-fit-in-them-anymore-pants approach to soaking them up and spitting them out God-loving, people-loving, contributing members of the global classroom.
-I work full-time while my kids go to daycare, which still makes me cry on Mondays.
+I'm navigating preschool and kindergarden land with a total fly-by-the-seat-of-her-pants approach to soaking them up and spitting them out God-loving, people-loving, contributing members of the global classroom.
+I work full-time from my home while my kids go to daycare, which still makes me cry on some Mondays.
 But, I’ve rejected the guilt and just decided to miss them really badly all day and hug them constantly the rest of the time.
 Despite my best efforts, I haven’t slept since the 2004 presidential election.
 I have Good Night Moon, Are You My Mother? and Corduroy memorized.
 I’ve taught my children to say “no," “huh?” and "down, cat" without even realizing it.
-A Little People service station and Graco baby swing are integral design elements in my living room decor.
-Only those under 45 pounds can ride in my back seat.
+A Radio Flyer wagon/toy box and a giant basket of motorized vehicles are integral design elements in my living room decor.
+Only those under 55 pounds can ride in my back seat.
 I cook a mean pop tart and a so-so pot roast.
 I’m not above a little sucker bribe if it gets the job done.
 Qualifications, schmalifications!

 As a designer & writer:

-My day job as a designer is with an advertising agency where, for 15 years, I have run the design department.
-I get paid to draw stuff and tinker on the computer every day--life's a dream!
+I spent 15 years running the art department of a small advertising agency.
+When the owner and my mentor decided to retire I hopped out on my own with Small Pond Graphics.
+Basically, I get paid to draw stuff and tinker on the computer every day--life's a dream!
 In addition to designing logos, brochures, websites and the like, I have had the opportunity to write for marketing in the form of website and brochure copy, to write for publicity in the form of press releases, and occasionally to write other stuff for client purposes A to Z.

 Further introductions:

 Little Drummer Boy: Born in 2005 and full of kisses and words and "whys" and above all, the beat.
-He is terribly musically inclined, and quite good at keeping that beat to the music on his movies, to the sounds on the radio, and to the songs in his head.
+I named him Little Drummer Boy here because from very early on he was quite good at keeping the beat to the music on his movies, to the sounds on the radio, and to the songs in his head.
 I have learned from LDB that all things can be made into drumsticks and/or drums with enough imagination and the slightest permission from Mommy.
+Now, he's dangerously close to being smarter than I am.
 I once thought of shortening his code name or changing it to one word like Drumstick or simply Stick.
 But, I couldn't part with the "little" and "boy" -- I guess because he's MY little boy.

-Squiggle Man: Born in 2006 and living his little life with great abandon.
+Squiggle: Born in 2006 and living his little life with great abandon.
 He never met a truck he couldn't toss across the room or a hallway he couldn't beat you to the end of or a new word he couldn't scream at the top of his lungs.
 The roar that is his universal animal sound never ceases to make us giggle.
 He completely gives himself to whatever he is doing.
 And, more often than not, he's giving it with a combination of giggling and squealing at the top of his lungs that I call squiggling.
 No, the squiggle thing hasn't been a phase.
 I think it's actually a permanent fixture in his daily activities, and that's ok with me.
-But, I think I'm dropping "man" from his code name.
-I'm not ready for that yet.
-[And chances are, you'll see "Bug" floating around because that's just one of those weird Mommy things.]
+And chances are, you'll see the name "Bug" floating around when I write about him because that's just one of those weird Mommy things.

 Baby Girl: Born in 2008 and wowing us with her smile and her fledgling giggles.
 I call her Baby Girl because girl and baby continue to be her most awe-inspiring qualities for everyone within our walls.
 I thought of giving her a "real" code name, one not so Jane Doe-like.
 "Cheeks" would be appropriate because hers are so kissable, but I can't bear to part with Baby or Girl just yet.
 The joy of tiny fingers and toes and the wonder of all things pink are too precious.